-Statutory guidance
+7. Statutory guidance

-The trust strongly feel that exclusions must be used only as a very last resort.
-On the rare occasion an exclusion is issued, this is carried out in line with current DfE exclusions guidance.
-This can be viewed on this link: https://www.gov.uk/government/publications/school-exclusion
+The school strongly feel that exclusions must be used only as a very last resort.
+On the rare occasion a suspension or permanent exclusion is issued, this is carried out in line with current DfE suspension and permanent exclusions guidance.
+This can be viewed on this link: School suspensions and permanent exclusions - GOV.UK (www.gov.uk)

-5. Monitoring and Review
+8. Monitoring and Review